sira313/eleventy-card/blog/eleventy-card.md

 tags:
  - Hello World
 ---
 Eleventy Card is a starter project for photographer/artist showing their work and blog randomly.
-I created this website with Eleventy, Bulma, and Feathericon because I enjoy photography and blogging.
-The source code is available on GitHub, just check the navbar.
+I use `*.html` for default layout cause i don't understand nunjucks or any other.
+Everything i wrote to build this template is just copy paste, so...
 >I apologize for any shortcomings as I am not a coder by background.

 ### Basic Info